Mouth and throat sores are common side effects of cancer treatment in children. The clinical name for this condition is mucositis.

 - Body temperature above 100.4 F or 38.0 C

-The care team will grade the mucositis from 1-4 based on the severity of the condition.
-The grade will help determine treatment methods.
-Grades 3-4 are considered severe -- the more severe the grade, the more likely complications will develop.
+The care team will grade the oral mucositis from 1-4 based on how bad it is.
+This grade will help guide the treatment.
+Grades 3-4 are severe.
+Complications are more likely.

 Mouth and throat sores cannot be prevented in some cases.
 But there are steps patients can take to possibly lessen the severity of the symptoms.

 - Dental exam — If possible, your child should have a dental exam before treatment begins.
 Make sure the dentist knows your child is a cancer patient.
-The exam can reveal any dental problems that may need to be corrected or monitored.
+You may need to remove oral appliances or braces before treatment begins.

-- Daily mouth care — Follow the care team’s instructions even if oral care is painful.
+- Daily mouth care (oral hygiene) — Follow the care team’s instructions even if oral care is painful.

 - Brush teeth gently with a soft toothbrush.
-Tooth brushing must be done with care.
-It can cause gums to bleed and provide a portal for harmful bacteria to enter the bloodstream.
-Oral swabs or sponges may be an option if tooth brushing is not possible.
+Tooth brushing can cause gums to bleed and provide a way for harmful bacteria to enter the bloodstream.
+Ask your care team about oral swabs or sponges if tooth brushing is not possible.